 My page loads in 1/4 of a second.
-The second search result takes 4 seconds and is not mobile friendly.
-My blog post gets the higher ranking. #winning
+The second search result takes 4 seconds and is not mobile-friendly.
+My blog post gets a higher ranking. #winning

 The one area of blog housekeeping I wasn’t successful with was setting up a CDN to deliver images from Amazon’s CloudFront.
 I tried numerous times to get it working, but Amazon would only index 80% of the images.
 The rest would display as broken links.
 I tried their support forums and got no response.
 I reached out to a local developer that does classes on this topic and he couldn’t figure it out either.

 At some point, I will revisit this challenge as I want to deliver all my images and static files from Cloud servers across North America and Europe.
 Have you figured out that I’m obsessed with fast page draws?
 What most sites haven’t figured out yet is that often the fastest site wins.

 Right now I’m happy with my North American speed, but I really want to shave off a second or two in Europe.
 Mostly for my coffee site, but this site would benefit as well.

 I’m astonished how few websites run Broken Link Checkers.
 Even though this site is more than a decade old you will rarely find broken links.
 The reason is I have broken link checkers testing both internal and external links all the time.
 Then I review the report and fix the links.
 Sometimes I can find an alternate site for the same story.
 Other times there might be an archived copy on Archive.org.

 Anyway, during my 11-month hiatus, over 100 broken links piled up.
 They have all been repaired.